FloodHydrology/riverdist_demo/README.md

-# riverdist_demo
+# river dist demo
-Demo of River Dist Package
+Demo of River Dist Package using sampling locations from the Sipsey River in west Alabama!